Recovering from an affair is a process and any day when you are moving forward would be a day to count your blessings.

 We both had a lot to deal with and figure out individually, which involved a lot of trial and error.
 We each had our issues.
 Mine were the insecurity, the betrayal, lack of trust , guilt and trying to get Doug to love me again.

 I know Doug had many issues to deal with as well.
-Guilt, shame, how he felt about Tanya and me, and how he got himself into this mess.
+Guilt, shame, how he felt about the other woman and me, and how he got himself into this mess.

 There were so many times that our actions said one thing but the words just weren’t there.
 Or we would say things but our actions weren’t consistent with our words.
 I believe that dealing with all of these issues made the focusing on our relationship an impossibility.

-Honestly, I don’t believe until recently did we arrive at the place in our marriage and recovering from the affair where I feel totally good and secure.
+Honestly, I don’t believe until just recently did we arrive at the place in our marriage where I feel totally good and secure.

 I guess what I want everyone to know is you shouldn’t feel bad if you can’t honestly think of a time when you knew that everything would be OK and that you are totally in love with each other and the affair is something of the past.